Sport in Switzerland: Other sports

 Switzerland is also the home of the sailing team Alinghi which won the America's Cup in 2003 and defended the title in 2007.
 Golf is becoming increasingly popular, with already more than 35 courses available and more in planning.
 André Bossert is a successful Swiss professional golfer.

 The Switzerland national beach football team won the Euro Beach football Cup in 2005 and were runners-up twice, in 2008 Euro Beach football Cup and 2009 Euro Beach football Cup.
 More recently, they were also runners-up in the 2009 FIFA Beach football World Cup that took place in November.

 The Switzerland women's national floorball team has become world champion once, in 2005, and taken medals in most other tournaments.
 The national team for men has taken eight medals in twelve tournaments.

 Other sports where the Swiss have been successful include athletics, (Werner Günthör and Markus Ryffel), fencing, (Marcel Fischer), cycling, (Fabian Cancellara, Ferdinand Kübler, Hugo Koblet, Oscar Egg, Jolanda Neff, Stefan Küng), kickboxing (Andy Hug), whitewater slalom (Ronnie Dürrenmatt—canoe, Mathias Röthenmund—kayak), beach volleyball (Sascha Heyer, Markus Egger, Paul and Martin Laciga), professional wrestling (Claudio Castagnoli), and triathlon (Brigitte McMahon, Reto Hug, Sven Riederer, Nicola Spirig, Daniela Ryf).

 In cycling, Fabian Cancellara nicknamed 'Spartacus' is one of the best road racer of modern times.
 He has achieved great success in the classics; he has won Paris–Roubaix three times, the Milan – San Remo once, and the Tour of Flanders three times.
 Cancellara has won the opening stage of the Tour de France five times and has led the race for 28 days total, which is the most of any rider who has not won the Tour.
 His success has not been limited to just time trials and classics, as he has won general classification of the Tirreno–Adriatico, Tour de Suisse, and the Tour of Oman.
 In 2008, he won gold in the individual time trial and silver in the men's road race at the Summer Olympics.
 In 2016, at the Summer Olympics, he won in his last race of his career gold in the individual time trial.
 In addition, Cancellara has been the time trial world champion four times in his career.

 Switzerland is the third most successful orienteering country in history.

-The Swiss national lacrosse team has qualified for the World Lacrosse Championship three consequtive times (2010-2018).
+The Swiss national lacrosse team has qualified for the World Lacrosse Championship three consequtive times (2010–2018).
 At the most recent event (2018), it finished 20th out of 46.

+Netball has expanded significantly in Switzerland since the establishment of Swiss Netball in 2009.
+The country now runs club and school competitions, a national league, and a full development pathway from junior to senior level.
+Switzerland competes annually in Europe Netball tournaments, with the U17 national team winning the Netball Europe Challenge Cup in several years and the senior team achieving a highest world ranking of 28th, and a current ranking of 48th.